 - Educate the community about the issue of single use plastics.

 - Encourage the reduction and reuse of single use plastics.

-- Facilitate a convenient collection system for recyclable plastic bags and other soft plastics in the community.
+- Facilitate a convenient collection system to properly recycle plastic bags and other soft plastics throughout the community.

-This campaign's focus is on single-use plastic bags and other soft plastics because they are not only contaminating our environment but also our single-stream curbside recycling system.
+This campaign's current focus is on single-use plastic bags and other soft plastics because they are not only contaminating our environment but also our single-stream curbside recycling system.
 Plastic bags and other flexible plastics pose a serious problem within our curbside recycling collection, creating contamination and damaging the recycling sorting equipment.
 In a changing recycling landscape that faces mounting obstacles, having clean, uncontaminated recyclables are crucial to future success.
 By providing resources to reduce, reuse, and properly recycle soft plastics, we hope to decrease the level of soft plastic contamination that we are currently seeing in our curbside collection program.

 In an effort to reduce plastic bag waste and encourage consumer reuse, Washtenaw County adopted Michigan's first single-use carryout bag ordinance in June 2016.
 The ordinance called for a 10-cent eco-fee for each disposable bag (plastic and paper) distributed.
 Washtenaw County's ordinance was scheduled to go into effect on Earth Day (April 22) 2017.
 However, in December 2016, the State of Michigan approved Public Act 389, which preempts local Michigan communities from regulating the use or distribution of all "auxiliary containers", including plastic bags and any other carryout container.
 In lieu of implementing policy to address the single-use plastic bag problem, we have created this voluntary campaign because we know how important this issue is to our community.